matyh/MITx_6.00.1x/README.md

 # MITx_6.00.1x

-"Introduction to Computer Science and Programming Using Python" course from www.edx.org
+Introduction to Computer Science and Programming Using Python course from www.edx.org